virtualmin/virtualmin.com/content/docs/Plugins/podman.md

 ### An application recipe is unavailable

 Read the reason shown below the recipe.
-Common causes include missing website support, disabled pod access, an incompatible runtime policy, insufficient free quota, disk space, memory or swap, and an existing reverse proxy at `/`.
+Common causes include missing website support, an incompatible runtime policy, insufficient free quota, disk space, memory or swap, and an existing reverse proxy at `/`.

 Recipes use the domain root and cannot share it with another recipe or proxy.
 Create a dedicated virtual server or subdomain instead of attempting to assign